NGO Taxi Info Pool

 How should I plan my flight if I have to make connections or take more than one flight?

-But you can also choose to book your flight when you are already in South America.
 Planning connections between flights depends on the flight route and the number of stops you need to make.
 If you buy a through ticket with one company they will make sure that there is sufficient time between flights, and in this instance you will not need to go through passport control during your connections.
+If you buy flights separately and with different companies, make sure that you book the flights with enough time at each stop; at least 3-4 hours.
+You never know if there will be a delay or if you will have to spend more time at security than expected.
+Of course, the time needed is dependent on if the flight is national or international and if you have to collect and re-check in your luggage at each connection point.

 Traveling in South America